oracle/weblogic-kubernetes-operator/documentation/3.3/content/userguide/aks/_index.md

 #### DNS Configuration

-The **DNS Configuration** blade enables you to provision the Oracle WebLogic Server Administration Console using a custom DNS name.
+With the **DNS Configuration** blade, you can provision the Oracle WebLogic Server Administration Console using a custom DNS name.

 Select **Yes** or **No** for the option Configure Custom DNS Alias? based on your preference.
 If you select **No**, you don't have to provide any details, and can proceed by selecting **Next : Database >**.
 If you select **Yes**, you must choose either to configure a custom DNS alias based on an existing Azure DNS zone, or create an Azure DNS zone and a custom DNS alias.
 This can be done by selecting **Yes** or **No** for the option **Use an existing Azure DNS Zone**.